rajneshwarsingh/nodeJS-CRUD/README.md

 # nodejs-CRUD
+This project is designed as a demonstration of my skills in building scalable, maintainable, and efficient applications using Node.js and combined with MongoDB databases.

 ## What will you need

 - Clone this repository:
 - An IDE or text editor like VS Code
-- Node version installed above 14.17.0
+- Node version installed above 20.12.1
 - A package manager such as NPM or Yarn
+- Install MongoDB
+- Modify the .env file according to your MongoDB credentials.
 - API testing tool like Postman
+- Import the `NodeJS CRUD.postman_collection.json` file in Postman.
-- Run the `npm start` commands
+- Run the `npm install` commands for installing the node packages.

 ## Project Run Commands

-- `npm install`
-- `npm start`
+- `npm start` It will create a build and start listing the server.

 ## Key Topics

 The following topics covered in this unit:

 - User and Product CRUD with MongoDB
+- Monolithic architecture
 - User SignUp and Login
-- Request method like Get, Post, Put, Delete
+- Request method like Get, Post, Put, Patch, Delete
 - JWT authorization and authentication
 - Joi validation
 - Winston error and info loggers